-Future Automation are a UK based company that provide lifts that hide technology in homes when not in use.
+Future Automation is a UK based company that provide lifts that hide technology in homes when not in use.
 We’re huge ambassadors of their products as it’s reliable, has great build quality, and quiet too.
 They can pretty much conceal anything, including an entire row of home cinema chairs vanishing into the floor, as they were tasked with recently.

-We specify their products regularly to hide TVs, because no-one wants to look at a black screen when it’s turned off – wouldn’t a piece of artwork, or that bespoke joinery be so much nicer?
-Importantly, when working with Future Automation products, it’s important to have a smart home company carry out a full design service, as the expensive TV and motor could well be the cheapest part of the solution, when compared to that piece of artwork which it hides behind.
+We specify their products regularly to hide TVs because no-one wants to look at a black screen when it’s turned off – wouldn’t a piece of artwork, or that bespoke joinery be so much nicer?
+Importantly, when working with Future Automation products, it’s important to have a smart home company carry out a full design service, as the expensive TV and motor could well be the cheapest part of the solution when compared to that piece of artwork which it hides behind.

 Our recent CEDIA award winning project featured a number of these hidden home technology tricks, as you can see in this video:

-If you would like to find out more, or discuss the ideas above for your next project, then get in touch
+If you would like to find out more or discuss the ideas above for your next project, then get in touch